 Blanket Flower – Gaillardia sp

-These summer bloomers produce blooms in shades of orange, red, and yellow.
+The Gaillardia (blanket flower) are summer bloomers produce flowers in shades of orange, red, and yellow.

 They are easy to grow as they don’t require great amount of water, shade and fertilizer addition.
 Therefore, neglect them.
 Their flowers make perfect cut blooms.